SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 If *everyone* gets a free million and goes buying a house, then yep, house prices go up, but avocado prices don't.
 Relative value stories here.

+However, in time the avocado prices should go up because the avocado growers notice selling 12 tonnes of avocado a year no longer buys them a house or mortgage payment, so the house prices should eventually cause a general increase in the price level.
+But there is a quicker way, which would be to make energy more scarce, since energy is a far more basic important input into all production, so unlike house prices, energy price shocks directly cause pretty general inflation events.

+But *even then* it is difficult for government spending to keep the inflation going.
+Once the suppliers catch up with demand, is the government going to just pay ever more and more for electricity?
+No. The inflation event stops when the supply pressure eases, or when alternative supply is created (innovation and whatnot).
+No government ever decides to just issue more currency to bid up prices for no reason (except maybe for boondoggles, pork barrels, and military spending corruption, which I guess counts as unnecessary and yet does happen).

 Below under [The QTM Myth](#what-is-the-qtm-myth) I'll use another example, the farmer and police officer story, that's another one to keep in mind, it's all about relative value.

-When a government issues a bucket-load (really a oil tanker load) of money suddenly the supermarket shelves go bare?
+When a government issues a bucket-load (really an oil tanker load) of money suddenly the supermarket shelves go bare?
-I don't think so, households do not have the storage capacity.
+I don't think so.
+Households do not have the storage capacity.
 Can other fictional commodities like purely financial assets like stocks and crypto boom in price?
-Sure, because nothing real backs them, but then it's all ponzi, so you go into those fictional commodity markets are your risk, not the general public risk.
+Sure, because nothing real backs them, but then it's all ponzi, so you go into those fictional commodity markets at your own risk, not the general public risk.
 No amount of stocks issued by Google is going to collapse the environment.

 ### Stock prices